369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/naive-bayes/README.md

 ## Gaussian Naive Bayes

-Gaussian Naive Bayes is useful when working with continuous values whose probabilities can be modeled using gaussian distributions whose means and variants are associated with each specific class.
+**Gaussian Naive Bayes is useful when working with continuous values whose probabilities can be modeled using gaussian distributions whose means and variants are associated with each specific class.**

-lets use this to decide whether we should go outside today bases on the weather.
+lets use this to decide whether we should go outside today based on the weather.
 Our probability of going outside looks like this:

 |  Weather | Temperature | Play |
 |:--------:|:-----------:|:----:|